tarekeldeeb/awesome-islamic-open-source-apps/README.md

 🌐 **[Alhasson.com](https://github.com/mostafa-tabrizian/Alhasson.com)** ⭐ 0 – Alhasson.com is a personal website showcasing Mostafa Tabrizian's projects and portfolio.  👍 Personal website with projects and portfolio showcase, Responsive design for all devices

+🌐 **[bookly](https://github.com/Salafi-Coders/bookly)** ⭐ 0 – A library management system for managing books and library operations  👍 Open-source, Easy to use

 🌐 **[naltaqi](https://github.com/hisefath/naltaqi)** ⭐ 0 – Naltaqi is a project management tool for software development teams  👍 Kanban board for task management, Real-time collaboration for team communication

-📱 **[daily-hidayah-expo-app](https://github.com/tawsifulalamraiyan/daily-hidayah-expo-app)** ⭐ 0 – A simple daily Hidayah app built with React Native  👍 Features a daily quote and reminder for daily intentions

 ### Python
 🛠️ **[pyIslam](https://github.com/abougouffa/pyIslam)** ⭐ 108 – Python library for Islamic calculations  👍 Provides functionality for Islamic calendar and prayer times 👍 Easy-to-use API for Islamic calculations